 The University of North Texas' Department of Information Science is offering the Master of Science in Library Science (LS) or Information Science (IS) to a sixth cohort of students in Virginia and West Virginia.
 Experience the uniqueness of an affordable MLIS program that blends online instruction with onsite instruction at the Virginia Commonwealth University (VCU), providing the opportunity to become part of a learning community of students who will begin studies together and finish in 2 years.

 The cohort approach combines intensive on-site instruction at the Virginia Commonwealth University Library, social events, and a highly interactive online experience to build and sustain a vibrant learning community.

-Onsite instruction includes a two-day institute (January 5-6, 2019) and a one-day institute (May 25, 2019), with the remainder of the instruction delivered online.
-There will also be various on-site events available throughout Virginia and West Virginia including advising sessions and activities at the State Library Associations.
+Onsite instruction includes a two-day institute on January 5-6, 2019, and a one-day institute on May 25, 2019, with the remainder of the instruction delivered online.
+There will also be various on-site events available throughout Virginia and West Virginia, including advising sessions and activities at the State Library Associations.

 Each of these individuals is committed to the Virginias Cohort and can be reached by e-mail, postal mail, fax, and phone.

 |Department Chair||Dr. Jiangping Chen||LIS-Chair@unt.edu|